Robert-Freire/Battleships/README.md

 The more interesting part of the domain is the random positioning of the ships.
 What the Game does is:

-1. roll a dice to decide how we want to position the ship "horizontal"/"vertical"
+1. Roll a dice to decide how we want to position the ship "horizontal"/"vertical"
 1. Get the cells that in an empty board can be used as a start position of the ship in the direction selected, removing the cells that will put the ship in collision with previous positioned ships
 1. Roll a dice to decide which of the valid cells we will use to position the ship